caheredia/caheredia.github.io/ez/2017-10-30_ch_ez_assignment.md

-## Find at least one source of external information that you think would augment this table well and add it into the joined table.
+## Adding external information to augment table

 - Using the uszipcode 0.1.3 python package I can look up the zipcode, city, and average income for each latitude, longitude entry
 - Using the Date Functionality in Pandas will allow the unpacking of the time stamp into days and time, which will give a more granular view of when purchases occur.